-Nivolumab (Opdivo) and pembrolizumab (Keytruda) are immunotherapies that the U.S. Food and Drug Administration (FDA) has approved for the treatment of cHL that has recurred or progressed after multiple previous treatments, including AUTO transplantation (see "Bone marrow transplantation" below) and post-transplant treatment with brentuximab vedotin.
+Nivolumab (Opdivo) and pembrolizumab (Keytruda) are immunotherapies that the U.S. Food and Drug Administration (FDA) has approved for the treatment of cHL that has recurred or progressed after multiple previous treatments, including an autologous transplantation (see "Bone marrow transplantation/stem cell transplantation" below) and post-transplantation treatment with brentuximab vedotin.
 These drugs are called immune checkpoint inhibitors or PD-1 inhibitors.
 When these drugs are used alone in people with Hodgkin lymphoma who have had a recurrence after previous treatments, the scans of about 2 of every 3 patients show improvement for an average of 9 months, although it is unlikely that the lymphoma is cured.

 There are side effects from these immunotherapy treatments, but they are generally mild.
 It is important to talk with your doctor about all immunotherapy side effects.
-There is some concern that allogeneic bone marrow transplantation (see below) may be more dangerous in people who have received 1 of these drugs.
+There is some concern that allogeneic bone marrow transplantation may be more dangerous in people who have received 1 of these drugs.
 Recent studies show that PD-1 inhibitors with other treatments for Hodgkin lymphoma, such as brentuximab vedotin and other chemotherapy drugs.
 Doctors do not yet know whether regimens containing PD-1 inhibitors work better than regimens without PD-1 inhibitors.

 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Talk with your doctor about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.

-Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
+Radiation therapy is the use of high-energy x-rays or protons to destroy cancer cells.
 A radiation oncologist is a doctor who specializes in giving radiation therapy to treat cancer.
 Radiation therapy for Hodgkin lymphoma is always external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set number of days or weeks.

 Whenever possible, radiation therapy is directed only at the affected lymph node areas.
 This helps reduce the risk of damaging healthy tissues.
-Some people may be able to receive newer radiation therapy techniques.
+Newer radiation therapy techniques may also be available.
 These include: